Looking to stand out? NCCPA offers a Certificate of Added Qualifications (CAQ) in multiple medical specialties.

 CME Requirement

-In the six years preceding the date of application for the specialty exam, PAs must earn a minimum of 75 credits of Category I CME focused on dermatology, with a minimum of 25 of those credits having been earned within two years prior to the date of exam application.
-The 75 credits CME credits must include successful completion of a dermoscopy course for a minimum of 5 credits.
-The CME credits used for earning a CAQ may also be used for maintaining the PA-C credential.
+In the six years preceding the date of application for the CAQ exam, PAs must earn a minimum of 75 credits of Category I CME focused on dermatology practice, including 25 credits earned within the last two years.
+The same 75 credits may also be used for maintenance of the PA-C credential.

-Once PAs have completed the CME requirements for the CAQ, they’ll attest to this online at their personal certification record.
+After completing the CME requirements for the CAQ, PAs may attest to this requirement through the online registration process that is accessed by logging into their personal certification record.

 Experience Requirement